-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 - 1. Click HostsHost Templates.

 - 2. Pull down the Actions menu for the template you want to modify, and click Edit.
 The Edit Host Template window appears.
 This page is identical to the Create New Host Template page.
 You can modify the template name or any of the role group selections.

 - 3. Click OK when you have finished.